 - Pacific Northwest National Laboratory.

-As part of the Lab-Corps pilot, national laboratories assemble, train, and support entrepreneurial Lab-Corps teams to identify private sector opportunities for commercializing promising clean energy laboratory technologies.
+As part of the Lab-Corps program, national laboratories assemble, train, and support entrepreneurial Lab-Corps teams to identify private sector opportunities for commercializing promising clean energy laboratory technologies.
 Each team gets access to a suite of commercialization resources and tools, including direct market feedback on technologies as well as advice for pursuing the development of start-up companies, industry partnerships, licensing agreements, and other business opportunities.

 To find information about the commercialization of Lab-Corps technologies or to find contact information for a specific DOE laboratory, visit the DOE Energy Innovation Portal.